edmondscommerce/ansible-project-template/README.md

 ## Edmonds Commerce Ansible Project
-This repo is based on the standard Edmonds Commerce standard infrastructure project structure.
+This repo is based on the standard Edmonds Commerce infrastructure project structure.
 [Please read the documentation here](./docs/Ansible-Project.md)